-Dimensions High (A) Medium (M) Low (B) Reputational Impact Alert by national and international media with long-term damage of CONI public image Alert continued by local media with consequence on CONI stakeholders Minimum alert at local media level and with short-term.
-Economic- Financial Impact Economic-financial estimated impact is more than 1% of the production value of CIP S.p.A.
-Economic-financial estimated impact is between 0.5% and 1% of the production value of CIP Economic-financial estimated impact is less than 0,5 % of the production value of CIP Legal Sanction Impact eedings and the imposition of the
+Dimensions High (A) Medium (M) Low (B) Reputational Alert by national and international Alert continued by local media with Minimum alert at local media level luan a at media with long-term damage of consequence on CONI and with short-term.
+Impact CONI public image stakeholders Economic- Economic-financial estimated Economic-financial estimated Economic-financial estimated Financial impact is more than 1% of the impact is between 0.5% and 1% of impact is less than 0,5 % of the Impact production value of CIP the production value of CIP production value of CIP S.p.A.
+Legal Constant concerning the initiation of administrative and judicial proceedings and the imposition of the Sanction sanctions.
+Impact